pain relief · posture work · ease of movement

 autoimmune conditions

-immune challenges such as mast cell activation syndrome, histamine intolerance, food and drug reactions, or environmental sensitivity
+immune challenges such as mast cell activation syndrome, histamine intolerance, food and drug reactions, allergies, or environmental sensitivity

-dysautonomia, POTS, or undiagnosed fainting spells
+dysautonomia, POTS, dizziness, or undiagnosed fainting spells

 anxiety, depression, and other mental health challenges